Scottish businesses split as Cameron makes case to stay in United Kingdom

 Many companies, large and small, had previously refused to take sides in the highly-charged debate, but with just three weeks to go until the Sept.
 18 referendum, an increasing number of influential figures are coming off the fence.

-A day earlier, 130 business leaders, among them the heads of BHP Billiton, temporary power provider Aggreko and HSBC bank, signed an open letter opposing independence, voicing fears of its impact on business.
+A day earlier, 130 business leaders, among them the heads of BHP Billiton (BLT.L), temporary power provider Aggreko (AGGK.L) and HSBC bank (HSBA.L), signed an open letter opposing independence, voicing fears of its impact on business.

 Latest opinion polls show support for independence has gained ground, but is still trailing the pro-union camp.